 What does an Art Manager do?

 AN Art Manager manages the creative design and execution of visual communications to meet an organization's marketing or advertising objectives.
 Provides internal clients with design standards, tools, and guidance on communicating corporate image, branding, and identity.
-Being an Art Manager monitors projects and prepares reports that track and analyze productivity, trends, and other factors that impact costs.
-Manages the staff and evaluates and selects any additional freelance staff.
+Being an Art Manager oversees the design and production operations of all visual elements including publications, infographics, and social content, that are deployed across digital, interactive and print.
+Monitors projects and timelines.
 Additionally, Art Manager stays current on latest trends.
 Develops and manages a network of vendors, freelance artists, and designers to utilize for project support.
 Typically requires a bachelor's degree in art, graphic design or equivalent.
-Typically reports to a senior manager.
+Typically reports to a director.
 The Art Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 To be an Art Manager typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
+1 - 3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.

 If you are an art manager, there is a great chance that your friends and work colleagues have no clue of what you do all day in the office.

 For these clients art is not just a hobby or a meaningless decorative form, but a multimillion financial asset and a substantial part of their wealth.

 As their trusted art manager, it is my duty to ensure that this asset does not lose value.

 Multi-million dollar pieces of art are rarely bought for the simple pleasure of decorating a living room.